 If I change jobs, do I lose my HSA funds?

 No, your HSA belongs to you.
-If your employer was contributing money, this will stop, but any money already in the account is yours to keep.
+If your employer was contributing money, they will stop, but any money already in the account is yours to keep.
 The only reason you should lose access to your HSA and the money within it is if you switched health insurance plans to one with a low deductible.

 How do HSA administrators determine if something is cosmetic or not?